 With sufficient cash in the HOA reserve funds, the community will be able to account for unexpected expenses.
 For example, common structures such as the clubhouse may experience damage due to hurricanes and tropical storms.

 In these cases, it’s always better to be safe than sorry.
 When it comes to reserve funds, board members will be able to easily resolve any issues concerning the HOA.
 They can carry out necessary changes in a timely manner without burdening the homeowners with additional costs.

-Now that you have learned the difference between an operating fund and an HOA reserve fund, the importance of having a reserve fund, and the expenses that require money from the HOA reserve fund, let us now proceed to identify the amount of money necessary to be put in your HOA reserve funds.
+Now that you have learned the difference between an operating fund and an HOA reserve fund, the importance of having a reserve fund and the expenses that take money from the HOA reserve fund, let us now proceed to identify the amount of money necessary to be put in your HOA reserve funds.

 Truthfully, there is no definite answer to this question.
 The amount of money will depend on your community, its features, and its needs.
 With that in mind, it’s highly advisable that every HOA conduct a reserve study regularly.
 This is so that the board can have a better grasp of how much money should be allocated to the reserve fund.